Posted on behalf of Phillips Law Group on May 29, 2014 in Defective Drug

 The news of the settlement came shortly after evidence emerged revealing that Boehringer had concealed 22 serious bleeding complications during the FDA approval process.
 Additionally, the judge presiding over 2,500 of the Pradexa complaints handed down almost a million dollars worth of sanctions against the pharmaceutical company after it failed to preserve countless important records on the development and manufacturing of the drug.

-These sanctions may have influenced the drug companys decision to settle.
+These sanctions may have influenced the drug company's decision to settle.
 Legal observers also note that Boehringer may be attempting to avoid even greater sanctions, like those handed down to other pharmaceutical companies for destroying records.
 The company maintains that it has committed no wrongdoing, and is simply settling the case to avoid prolonged litigation expenses.
+If you have suffered serious side effects after taking Pradaxa, you may be eligible for compensation.
+Contact a PHX personal injury lawyer at Phillips Law Group today for your free consultation.
+Ph: 1-800-706-3000.